fazzam12345/CustomerAnalytics_Segmentation_using_XGBoost/README.md

 3. Run the `main.py` script to train the models, generate predictions, and save the artifacts.
 4. Launch the Streamlit app by running `streamlit run app.py`.

-## Contributions

-Contributions to this project are welcome.
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.